scipy-conference/scipy_proceedings/README.md

 ## Instructions for Authors

-Submissions must be received by **May 30th** at 23:59 PST, but modifications are allowed during the open review period which ends July 5th at 18:00 PST.
+Submissions must be received by **June 6th** at 23:59 PST, but modifications are allowed during the open review period which ends July 8th at 18:00 PST.
 Submissions are considered received once a Pull Request has been opened following the procedure outlines below.